Gemmu/gemmu.github.io/index.md

 I tried not to write about Zoom, which has been so much in the news due to their questionable security features.
 Instead I found about a security flaw in [Zyxel routers](https://krebsonsecurity.com/2020/03/zxyel-flaw-powers-new-mirai-iot-botnet-strain/).

-There was (and without an installse security patch still is) a security flaw that allowed attacers to access Zyxel routers and VPN firewall products.
+There was (and without an install of a security patch still is) a security flaw that allowed attacers to access Zyxel routers and VPN firewall products.

 The same vulnerability was also found to be in use in a new variant of [Mirai](https://en.wikipedia.org/wiki/Mirai_(malware)) dubbed Mukashi.